Bread in Spain: Bread on the table

-In Spain, Christian families bless bread before beginning a meal, thanking God for "giving us our daily bread" while a cross is marked on the crust.
-Capel adds: "The first slice was not distributed, a gesture that would have meant the annulment of the rite."
-The good Christian gave the first piece of the loaf to the guests.
-The relevance of bread at the Christian table is reflected in the marks that are stamped on the loaves: Viva el Pan Bendito ("Long live the blessed bread"), Soy el Principal de la mesa ("I am the main one at the table"), Mírame atento, Soy tu alimento ("Look at me attentively, I am your food"), etc. Wasting or throwing away a piece of bread was equivalent to despising or rejecting the food of the Lord.
+In Spain, many Christian families bless bread before beginning a meal, thanking God for "giving us our daily bread" while a cross is marked on the crust, leaving the first slice untouched, or giving it to guests.
+The relevance of bread at the Christian table is reflected in the marks that are stamped on the loaves: Viva el Pan Bendito ("Long live the blessed bread"), Soy el Principal de la mesa ("I am the main one at the table"), Mírame atento, Soy tu alimento ("Look at me attentively, I am your food"), etc. Wasting or throwing away a piece of bread was considered a rejection of food of the Lord.